anamikasingh3/innovaccerSummergeek2020/README.md

 <img src="Screenshot_20191128-221503.png" width="250"></html>

-We can view previous added Host/also select host for check-in
+We can view previously added Host/also select host for check-in

 <html>
 <img src="Screenshot_20191128-221441.png" width="250"></html>

-when you(visitor) presses on check in:
-(Check-in from here by adding your details) it sends an Email-intent which sends this email to the HOST
+when you(visitor) presses on check in: it sends an Email-intent which sends this email to the HOST(Check-in from here by adding your details)

 <html>
 <img src="Screenshot_20191128-221556.png" width="250"></html>